libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/state_storage.md

 <tr>
 <td>1</td>
-<td>Given the blockchain is in an operating state, the resources for tracking state storage usage and gas parameters must exist for the Aptos framework address.</td>
+<td>Given the blockchain is in an operating state, the resources for tracking state storage usage and gas parameters must exist for the Libra2 framework address.</td>
 <td>Critical</td>
-<td>The initialize function ensures only the Aptos framework address can call it.</td>
+<td>The initialize function ensures only the Libra2 framework address can call it.</td>
 <td>Formally verified via <a href="#high-level-req-1">module</a>.</td>
 </tr>

 <tr>
 <td>2</td>
-<td>During the initialization of the module, it is guaranteed that the resource for tracking state storage usage will be moved under the Aptos framework account with default initial values.</td>
+<td>During the initialization of the module, it is guaranteed that the resource for tracking state storage usage will be moved under the Libra2 framework account with default initial values.</td>
 <td>Medium</td>
 <td>The resource for tracking state storage usage may only be initialized with specific values and published under the libra2_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-2">initialize</a>.</td>